Skip to main content

 CRP Contract Succession

-When a Conservation Reserve Program (CRP) participant dies, heirs who inherit the enrolled land can assume the CRP contract within 60 days (7 CFR 1410.32).
+When a Conservation Reserve Program (CRP) participant dies or transfers the enrolled land, the new owner or operator (including an heir) must become a successor to the CRP contract within 60 days, or such other time period as the Commodity Credit Corporation determines (7 CFR 1410.51).
 The original CRP-1 contract must be revised to reflect the new participant.
 If the successor signs within 60 days, the estate is not required to refund previous CRP payments.
 Annual rental payments are prorated between the predecessor (or estate) and successor.

 Farm Program Payments (ARC/PLC and Other Programs)